tonghuikang/macOS_setup/README.md

 #### Apps to download in your computer

 - Chrome (if not already downloaded) (stop asking to save password, use LastPass)
-- Telegram (if not already downloaded)
-- Typora (save images to `./assets`, enable math processing)
-- Zoom (download virtual background)
+- Zoom
-- Logitech Options (I own a MX Anywhere 2S)
+- Logitech Options (if you own Logitech devices)
-- VS Code
+- VSCode
-- Dropbox (log in and sync)

 #### Allow screen recording for certain apps

 - (This is so that you have less panic when you really need to screen record with those apps)
 - Relevant apps: Google Chrome, Zoom, Slack, QuickTime Player
 - Attempt to record screen with the app.
 Then go to Security & Privacy > Privacy > Screen Recording > Enable

 ## Development setup